SwedishPensionsAgency/Hierarchy/README.md

 Hierarchy
 =========

-** Package is under heavy development **
+ ***Package is under heavy development***

 The Hierarchy package aims to simplify the work with hierarchical data structures in R.
+It is inspired by [Ancestry](https://github.com/stefankroes/ancestry) - a Ruby and Rails gem/plugin by Stefan Henzen.

-The project is currently maintained by Thomas Reinholdsson (<reinholdsson@gmail.com>).
+Hierarchy is created and maintained by Thomas Reinholdsson (<reinholdsson@gmail.com>).

 ## Installation